-Here’s the scenario: you’ve dug out your Pre or TouchPad and for nostalgia sake try to set it up in 2016 only to find that things are a bit tougher to get working.
+Here’s the scenario: you’ve dug out your Pre or TouchPad and for nostalgia sake try to set it up only to find that things are a bit tougher to get working.
 I feel ya.
 This guide aims to help some of that frustration as it relates to Google Synergy.

 If you feel like we’ve written about this before you aren’t wrong.
 In fact, the C+Dav solution still works but won’t fix Google synergy.
 It WILL solve syncing calendar and contacts for webOS 2/3.x though and is built-in to LuneOS as well.
 Read up on it and get the files here if you’re on webOS.
 But this article isn’t about C+Dav, it’s about Google Synergy.

 This guide will assume you don’t have a Google account on your device yet.
 I’m not going to tell you to delete your Google account if it’s already there, I’m just saying it’ll likely work better if it’s a clean slate anyway.
 YMMV!
 Follow these steps at your own peril!